 Traveling across Sicily in 10 days by car was an incredible experience.
 We were sure we wanted to visit Italy, but in the middle of July and considering the mass tourism and the stifling heat in cities like Rome during summertime, we decided to opt for one of the islands.

 Decadent architecture evoking times of greater glory, gastronomy like Arancini, Cannoli or the famous Dolci di Pistacchio, and especially the Mafia or “Cosa Nostra” are some of the images that usually come to mind when someone thinks of Sicily.

-However, throughout these different posts, we also wanted to discover the deep-rooted and traditional culture, history, landscapes and magic sorounding this ancient island of the Mediterranean.
+However, throughout these different posts, we also wanted to discover the deep-rooted and traditional culture, history, landscapes and magic surrounding this ancient island of the Mediterranean.

 Welcome to the complete travel guide for planning a 10-day trip to Sicily by car.
-By the end of this post, you will have the necessary tools to start preparing your travel itinerary to Sicily.
+By the end of this post, you will have the necessary tools to start preparing your 10-day trip to Sicily itinerary.